-20. How are ESY services to be described on the IEP?
+16. How are ESY services to be described on the IEP?

 ESY services need to be described in such a manner that all parties to the IEP process are clear about the services to be provided.
-Although it is not necessary to complete a new IEP form for ESY services, it is necessary to document the goals and benchmarks or short term objectives to be addressed during ESY services, including a description of the program, dates and anticipated duration, frequency and location of the educational program.
+Although it is not necessary to complete a new IEP form for ESY services, it is necessary to document the goals and short-term objectives (when appropriate) to be addressed during ESY services, including a description of the program, dates and anticipated duration, frequency and location of the educational program.
 "Location" for the purposes of documentation on an IEP means the type of setting in which services will be delivered (e.g., physical therapy suite, job site in the community, special education classroom).

-21. Must separate IEP goals, including benchmarks or short term objectives, other than those from the regular school year be developed for ESY?
+17. Must separate IEP goals, including benchmarks or short-term objectives, other than those from the regular school year be developed for ESY?

 No. However, the goals for ESY services should be specific to the needs of the student during that period when services are to be provided.
-It may be that not all goals and short term objectives or benchmarks from the regular school year are pertinent for the individual student's ESY needs; this should be evident on the IEP.
+It may be that not all goals and short-term objectives or benchmarks from the regular school year are pertinent for the individual student's ESY needs; this should be evident on the IEP.
 It is unanticipated that skills or related services that were not previously addressed on the student's IEP would be identified for ESY services.
-Typically, the goals, including benchmarks and short term objectives, addressed through ESY services, will be an extension of those on the current-year IEP.
+Typically, the goals, including benchmarks and short-term objectives, addressed through ESY services, will be an extension of those on the current-year IEP.
 In some instances, however, new goals may be necessary to ensure that appropriate services are provided during the ESY period.

-22. Are additional reports to parents on progress during the duration of services for ESY required?
+18. Are additional reports to parents on progress during the duration of services for ESY required?

-Reports to parents of students with disabilities must be provided at least as often as such reports are provided to parents of nondisabled students, as required by 34 CFR §300.347(a)(7)(ii).
-Therefore, if ESY services are being delivered through a summer school model and nondisabled students attending summer school receive progress reports, then students receiving ESY services at this time would do so as well.
+If ESY services are being delivered through a summer school model and nondisabled students attending summer school receive progress reports, then students receiving ESY services at this time should do so as well.
 In circumstances when a progress report is not required, an LEA may choose to provide information on the student's progress to parents for use in future IEP team decisions concerning ESY.